bert-bae/oaift-nodejs/README.md

 - It CANNOT have similar prompts with completely different responses.
 This will confuse the model during fine tuning.

 `model`: By default, the model is `gpt-3.5-turbo`.
 However, you can change this to whatever you want as long as it is listed in the OpenAI models.

+`fineTuning`: Contains parameters that will be passed into the fine tuning job creation.

+- `suffix`: By default, the fine tuning namespace will be used.
+However, if this is provided, then the model suffix will use this value instead.
+- `epoch`: The number of training iterations that will occur for OpenAI.
+By default this is 'auto'.

 #### Function Calls